acjordan2/AlpacaBoards/Roadmap.md

 In no particular order

 ##Important
-* <del>Live message updates (ideally using websockets with a long poll fallback)</del>
+* Live message updates (ideally using websockets with a long poll fallback) - needs to be fixed
 * Links.php needs pagination
 * A script to launch the sphinx daemon
-* users.php token count is inaccurate.
+* <del>users.php token count is inaccurate.</del>
 * <del>invites cant be bought but you can actually use them, possibly add more store options.</del>
 * More accurate fallback search
 * diff for message edits is message.php
 * change website theme
 * private messages
-* Anonymous board (Enabeld/disabled by default)
+* Anonymous board (Enabeld/disabled by default) - Sort of exists, anonymous posting still shows avatar and signature.
+Quoting anon posts reveals users identity.
-* archive topics based on certain credential.
+* archive topics based on certain criteria.
-* add upload box to quick post.
+* <del>add upload box to quick post.</del>
-* postmsg.php is horribly unorganized and should probably be rewritten to make it easier to edit.
+* <del>postmsg.php is horribly unorganized and should probably be rewritten to make it easier to edit.</del> YAY!
 * <del>Some sort of image map functionality</del>
     * I am thinking this could be used to tag and index images which could then be searched.
 * <del>Topical Tags for both Links and topics</del>
-    * For topics
+    * <del>For topics</del>
 * In app updates